Carol Vorderman: Political views

 In 2023, Vorderman was critical of the Conservative administration, labelling it a "despicable government", and described herself as being politically independent.
 In 2022, Vorderman was praised by The Herald as the "real leader of the opposition" after criticising members of the government for exploiting their positions for personal gain.

 In November 2023, the BBC objected to Vorderman's social media postings reflecting her personal opinions; she said that she would "not be silenced" by the BBC's new social media guidelines, and resigned from her weekly BBC Radio Wales show.
 She immediately made several posts criticising several people and policies of the Conservative government in power at the time.
-She has referred to the government as "a lying bunch of greedy, corrupt, destructive, hateful, divisive, gaslighting crooks".
+She referred to the then government as "a lying bunch of greedy, corrupt, destructive, hateful, divisive, gaslighting crooks".
 In late 2023, she became the face of tactical voting initiative StopTheTories.vote.

 In August 2024 she delivered the Alternative MacTaggart Lecture at the Edinburgh Television Festival, saying "Our industry is [full] of snobbery – regional snobbery, class snobbery and educational snobbery – and don't even get me started on the political issues...Working class people feel they are not represented, their situation is not represented, the lack of opportunities and lack of money and jobs is not represented...What [social media] gives everyone, in towns and cities outside the wealthy south-east, the opportunity to do, is to see and hear views they recognise, in language they recognise."

+In May 2026, Vorderman demanded an apology from Robert Kenyon, the Reform UK candidate in the Makerfield by-election, for misogynistic comments he had made against her on social media.
+Kenyon later refused to apologise.

 Honours and awards

 Vorderman was appointed Member of the Order of the British Empire (MBE) for services to broadcasting in the 2000 Birthday Honours.
 She was elected an Honorary Fellow of Bangor University in North Wales and, in 2000, received an Honorary MA from the University of Bath.

 Vorderman was voted UK Female Rear of the Year in 2011.
 In 2014, she became the first celebrity to win the award twice.

-In November 2021, she was awarded an Honorary Fellowship of the Institution of Engineering and Technology in recognition of her outstanding contribution to the engineering profession.
+In November 2021, Vorderman was awarded an Honorary Fellowship of the Institution of Engineering and Technology in recognition of her outstanding contribution to the engineering profession.